collective/collective.catalogcleanup/README.rst

 Compatibility
 -------------

-I have tried this on Plone 3.3 and 4.1.
-It will likely work on other versions as well.
+I have tried this on Plone 3.3, Plone 4 and Plone 5.

-I have not tried it with Dexterity items.
-It might not be needed for those.
-Likely, it will either succeed normally or you get an AttributeError somewhere and the cleanup run is aborted.
+It is automatically tested by Travis on Plone 4.0, 4.1, 4.2, 4.3, 5.0, and 5.1.

 Authors
 -------